-Revolut's customer numbers here doubled to 1.5 million since Joe Heneghan was appointed CEO of Revolut Ireland in late 2019.
+Revolut’s Irish customer base has doubled to 1.5 million since Joe Heneghan was appointed CEO of Revolut Ireland in late 2019.
+Leading the company’s European operations, he will report to the newly appointed Chief Banking Officer, Sid Jajodia.

 Revolut has announced that the CEO of its Irish operations is taking on a new role leading its banking operations across Europe.